Paul DeJong: Kansas City Royals

 On July 30, 2024, the White Sox traded DeJong to the Kansas City Royals in exchange for pitcher Jarold Rosado.
 In 37 games for Kansas City, DeJong batted .222/.277/.417, to go with six home runs and 15 RBI.

 For the season, playing a combined 139 games between the White Sox and the Royals, DeJong slashed .227/.276/.427, to go with 24 home runs and 56 RBI.

 Washington Nationals

 On February 16, 2025, DeJong signed a one-year contract with the Washington Nationals worth $1 million, with performance incentives that could increase the pay by an additional $600,000.

-On April 15, 2025, DeJong was hit in the face by a 93 mph fastball thrown by Pittsburgh Pirates pitcher Mitch Keller, and was severely injured.
+On April 15, DeJong was hit in the face by a 93 mph fastball thrown by Pittsburgh Pirates pitcher Mitch Keller, and was severely injured.
 He subsequently had a procedure to repair his nose and cheekbone, in which a plate was surgically implanted below one eye.
-After a 2 1/2-month injury delay, DeJong returned to play on July 2, 2025.
+After a 2 1/2-month injury delay, DeJong returned to play on July 2.
 He hit his first home run of the season the following day in an 11-7 win against the Detroit Tigers.
+He made 57 total appearances for Washington, slashing .228/.269/.373 with six home runs, 23 RBI, and four stolen bases.

+New York Yankees

+On January 4, 2026, DeJong signed a minor league contract with the New York Yankees.
+He made 23 appearances for the Triple-A Scranton/Wilkes-Barre RailRiders, slashing .203/.361/.516 with six home runs and 13 RBI.
+On May 1, DeJong opted out of his contract and became a free agent.

+Detroit Tigers

+On May 5, 2026, DeJong signed a minor league contract with the Detroit Tigers.
+He made six appearances for the Triple-A Toledo Mud Hens, going 3-for-21 (.143) with five RBI.
+On May 21, it was announced that DeJong had suffered a hamstring injury that would require season-ending surgery.
+He was released by the Tigers organization on May 25.